Artemitol/todo/README.md

 I got a few steps of programming:
 1. Create components architecture
 2. Make components usable, add logic for tasks
+3. Refactor Js into Typescrypt
-3. Add drag`n grop effect for tasks
+4. Add drag`n grop effect for tasks
-4. Add color theme togler
+5. Add color theme togler
-5. Add node backend
+6. Add node backend

+## During the project
+### Problems
+* Aliases was not working with vs code links
+> I found solution, now my project contains jsconfig.json file
+* I have big problems with spliting something in fsd methodology.
+Mostly it is a features VS entities VS widgets
+> Practice solve any problem
+* Tyred facing stupid js problems
+> At this moment started learning Typescript

+### New knowledges in different technologies
+* Aliasses support in intelisense
+* Folowing aliases link in vs code
+* Js config file and alieases support in this file
+* Typescript (finally)
+* FSD (Feature-Sliced-Design)
+* Improved import / export skills
+* Find new cool features with index files
+* Now i know more about linters (mostly speaking about Eslint)

 ## TODO